Khalid-hassa/Global-Tech-Layoffs-/README.md

 .
 Total number to countries affected with number of employees

 .
-Market share of a particual industy
+Market share of each industy

 ## Findings (KPIs)